-Editorial department staff bios
+OPINION EXCHANGE | Editorial department staff bios

 Editorial writer

-Jill has been an editorial writer since March 2008, joining the Editorial Board after working in the Star Tribune newsroom as an editor and reporter.
-She writes on a broad range of topics, including health care, water quality and American Indian issues.
-Her "Separate and Unequal" series on dilapidated Bureau of Indian Education schools was a 2015 Pulitzer Prize finalist for editorial writing.
-Burcum also testified before Congress in 2015 about these schools' poor condition.
+Jill has been an editorial writer since March 2008, joining the Editorial Board after working in the newsroom as an editor and reporter.
+She is a two-time Pulitzer Prize finalist for editorial writing.
+“Not This Mine.
+Not This Location,” which focused on copper mining’s risk to the Boundary Waters Canoe Area Wilderness, was recognized in 2020.
+Her "Separate and Unequal" series on dilapidated Bureau of Indian Education schools was a finalist in 2015, and she also testified before Congress that same year about these schools' poor condition.
 Burcum graduated magna cum laude from the University of Washington in 1991 and started her career as a reporter for the Rochester Post-Bulletin.
-Burcum has previously worked for Mayo Clinic and Ican Inc. She lives in Andover with her husband and two children.
+She previously worked for Mayo Clinic and Ican Inc.

 E-mail: jill.burcum@startribune.com